-Design for Policy research exploring how the Irish government can create better outcomes in terms of sustainable behaviour and practices.
+Design for Policy research explores how the Irish government can create better outcomes in terms of sustainable behaviour and practices.

 There is a need to build on existing research on behaviour change for sustainable development with in-depth insights into behaviours and practices within the context of where people live and work.
 There is also a need to find innovative ways to engage the local community and businesses in the co-design of interventions in order to foster participation, ownership and sustained engagement.

 Open Practices will use user-centred design research to explore how government interventions in Ireland can create better outcomes for people and businesses in terms of sustainable behaviour and practices.

 The research will integrate emerging knowledge on sustainable behaviour and practices with empirical insights from existing Environmental Protection Agency interventions with businesses and communities.
 The research will build on the literature relating to design for sustainable practices, policy design labs, social and civic innovation alongside the socio-technical, organisational and contextual factors that shape behaviour and practices.

 AIMS OF THE RESEARCH